CarMax, Inc. (NYSE:KMX) Receives $77.40 Consensus Price Target from Analysts

-Shares of CarMax, Inc. (NYSE:KMX – Get Free Report) have been given an average recommendation of “Hold” by the ten analysts that are currently covering the stock, Marketbeat reports.
-Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and four have issued a buy rating on the company.
-The average 12 month price target among brokerages that have issued a report on the stock in the last year is $77.40.
+CarMax, Inc. (NYSE:KMX – Get Free Report) has received a consensus rating of “Hold” from the ten brokerages that are presently covering the company, MarketBeat.com reports.
+Two research analysts have rated the stock with a sell recommendation, four have assigned a hold recommendation and four have assigned a buy recommendation to the company.
+The average 12-month price target among brokerages that have updated their coverage on the stock in the last year is $77.40.

-KMX has been the subject of a number of analyst reports.
-Royal Bank of Canada boosted their price target on CarMax from $80.00 to $83.00 and gave the stock an “outperform” rating in a research report on Friday, December 22nd.
-Truist Financial boosted their price target on CarMax from $72.00 to $75.00 and gave the stock a “hold” rating in a research report on Friday, December 22nd.
-Wedbush reaffirmed an “outperform” rating and issued a $90.00 price target on shares of CarMax in a research report on Friday, February 16th.
-Finally, JPMorgan Chase & Co. dropped their price objective on CarMax from $70.00 to $60.00 and set an “underweight” rating on the stock in a research note on Wednesday, November 29th.
+KMX has been the topic of several research reports.
+Royal Bank of Canada boosted their price target on CarMax from $80.00 to $83.00 and gave the company an “outperform” rating in a research note on Friday, December 22nd.
+JPMorgan Chase & Co. lowered their price target on CarMax from $70.00 to $60.00 and set an “underweight” rating on the stock in a research note on Wednesday, November 29th.
+Wedbush restated an “outperform” rating and set a $90.00 price target on shares of CarMax in a research note on Friday, February 16th.
+Finally, Truist Financial lifted their price objective on CarMax from $72.00 to $75.00 and gave the company a “hold” rating in a report on Friday, December 22nd.

-CarMax (NYSE:KMX – Get Free Report) last released its quarterly earnings data on Thursday, December 21st.
-The company reported $0.52 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.42 by $0.10.
+CarMax (NYSE:KMX – Get Free Report) last issued its quarterly earnings results on Thursday, December 21st.
+The company reported $0.52 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.42 by $0.10.
 CarMax had a return on equity of 7.72% and a net margin of 1.87%.
-The firm had revenue of $6.15 billion during the quarter, compared to analysts’ expectations of $6.29 billion.
-During the same quarter last year, the firm earned $0.24 earnings per share.
-The business’s revenue for the quarter was down 5.5% on a year-over-year basis.
-Analysts forecast that CarMax will post 2.88 EPS for the current fiscal year.
+The firm had revenue of $6.15 billion for the quarter, compared to analyst estimates of $6.29 billion.
+During the same period in the previous year, the company posted $0.24 earnings per share.
+The company’s quarterly revenue was down 5.5% compared to the same quarter last year.
+Equities research analysts forecast that CarMax will post 2.88 earnings per share for the current year.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-Vanguard Group Inc. boosted its holdings in CarMax by 1.2% during the fourth quarter.
-Vanguard Group Inc. now owns 18,076,909 shares of the company’s stock valued at $1,387,222,000 after purchasing an additional 222,132 shares in the last quarter.
-BlackRock Inc. boosted its holdings in shares of CarMax by 1.8% in the 1st quarter.
-BlackRock Inc. now owns 10,633,886 shares of the company’s stock worth $683,546,000 after acquiring an additional 184,104 shares in the last quarter.
-Akre Capital Management LLC boosted its holdings in shares of CarMax by 0.7% in the 1st quarter.
-Akre Capital Management LLC now owns 7,339,952 shares of the company’s stock worth $708,159,000 after acquiring an additional 49,780 shares in the last quarter.
-State Street Corp boosted its holdings in shares of CarMax by 3.2% in the 2nd quarter.
-State Street Corp now owns 6,220,212 shares of the company’s stock worth $520,632,000 after acquiring an additional 193,111 shares in the last quarter.
-Finally, Capital Research Global Investors boosted its holdings in shares of CarMax by 1.9% in the 2nd quarter.
-Capital Research Global Investors now owns 5,665,047 shares of the company’s stock worth $474,172,000 after acquiring an additional 104,560 shares in the last quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in KMX.
+Park Place Capital Corp raised its position in shares of CarMax by 125.8% during the 2nd quarter.
+Park Place Capital Corp now owns 298 shares of the company’s stock valued at $25,000 after acquiring an additional 166 shares during the last quarter.
+Allworth Financial LP increased its position in shares of CarMax by 153.3% in the 4th quarter.
+Allworth Financial LP now owns 342 shares of the company’s stock valued at $26,000 after buying an additional 207 shares in the last quarter.
+CENTRAL TRUST Co increased its position in shares of CarMax by 100.0% in the 3rd quarter.
+CENTRAL TRUST Co now owns 400 shares of the company’s stock valued at $26,000 after buying an additional 200 shares in the last quarter.
+Ronald Blue Trust Inc. increased its position in shares of CarMax by 194.0% in the 3rd quarter.
+Ronald Blue Trust Inc. now owns 438 shares of the company’s stock valued at $31,000 after buying an additional 289 shares in the last quarter.
+Finally, VitalStone Financial LLC bought a new stake in shares of CarMax in the 1st quarter valued at $33,000.

 CarMax Company Profile